 VIII.
-SCRAMBLING TO BACKTRACK FROM THE HERETICAL IMPLICATIONS OF HIS STATED POSITION, SMITH REDEFINES THE TERM COVENANT TO MEAN A 'NECESSARY...MUTUAL ONTOLOGICAL INDWELLING' WHICH IMPLIES A 'MUTUAL COMMITMENT' BUT NOT A 'VOLUNTARY AGREEMENT.'
+SEEKING TO AVOID THE HERETICAL IMPLICATIONS OF HIS STATED POSITION, SMITH REDEFINES THE TERM COVENANT TO MEAN A 'NECESSARY...MUTUAL ONTOLOGICAL INDWELLING' WHICH IMPLIES A 'MUTUAL COMMITMENT' BUT NOT A 'VOLUNTARY AGREEMENT.'

 - A. "Having said this, we must add that in God the mutual indwelling of the Persons of the Trinity is not covenantal in the sense of being an 'agreement.'
 If we begin by defining the covenant as an agreement, then thinking of a covenantal relationship among the persons may indeed seem odd, as if they existed separately and decided to become one.
 But 'agreement' is not a Biblical definition of covenant, especially as it applies to the Persons of the Trinity.
 I think we should say that in God, the covenant bond is the mutual ontological indwelling of the Persons of the Trinity.
 The mutual commitment of love and the fellowship the three have with one another express the covenant bond.
 This is the way God exists necessarily.
 It is not a voluntary agreement.
 The covenant among the Persons is ontological because it is of the essence of who God is and how He necessarily exists as Three Persons."
-(CO, 41) - B. "Having said that the ontology of the three Persons is covenantal, there is a misunderstanding that must be avoided.
-The statement that the three coming together in covenantal union constitute the one may seem to subordinate God's oneness to His threeness.
-Oneness might seem to depend on threeness in a way that threeness does not depend upon oneness...
-It is because of the ontological oneness that the three Persons can mutually exhaust one another and represent one another with such fullness.
-The unity of God is the presupposition of the possibility of the kind of covenantal threeness God is, just as the three Persons must find the fullness of fellowship and love in the unity of the covenant.
-Unity and Diversity are thus equally ultimate each presupposing and finding expression in the other."
-(CO, 43)
+(CO, 41)12 - B. "The biblical language of the covenant and the most relevant examples of covenant relationships suggest that it is not adequate to depict the covenant among the persons of the Trinity as an agreement.
+The marriage relationship, used often as the picture of God's relationship with Israel and the Church, is not a mere agreement for the same of accomplishing a particular purpose.
+It is a relationship in which two dwell together as one, give themselves for one another's blessing, and seek one another's honor."
+(EC, 58)